-One spill to land in our

-terminal business in The

-one spill to water relating to

-Maersk Supply Service and

-resulting from a mud spill

-(20.3 m3).
+In 2020, there were two non-contained spills.
+One spill to land in our terminal business in The Netherlands (19 m3) and one spill to water relating to Maersk Supply Service and resulting from a mud spill (20.3 m3).